 - Prefer signed integer for loop indexing.
-The compiler optimizes more aggressively such loops since integer overflow is not defined - Some compilers (e.g. clang) use assertion for optimization purposes: most likely code path, not possible values, etc.
+The compiler optimizes more aggressively such loops since integer overflow is not defined - Prefer range-based loop for iterating over a container 1 - Some compilers (e.g. clang) use assertion for optimization purposes: most likely code path, not possible values, etc. 2 - Not all if statements (or branches) are translated into jump.
+Small code section can be optimized in different ways 3 (see next slide)